 The school district has no control over property assessments or equalization rates; it only controls the tax levy.
 Questions about assessments and equalization rates should be directed to the appropriate town assessor’s office.

-Tax bills will be mailed to residents during the first week in Sept. and are due by Sept.
+Tax bills will be mailed to residents during on Sept.
+8 and are due by Sept.
 30 without penalty.
+Taxes collected Oct.
+1-31 will be assessed a 2 percent penalty.
 If you don’t receive your bill by Sept.
 15, please contact the tax collector, Jeanne Dutcher at (845) 439-3557.